-The Philadelphia Area is rich in ethnic diversity.
+The Philadelphia Region is rich in ethnic diversity.
 The Steuben Day Observation Association of Philadelphia and Vicinity is a non-profit organization dedicated to preserving German-American Ethnic Heritage and Pride.
 The organization was founded in 1968.
 Each year the Association sponsors the annual German-American Steuben Parade to commemorate and honor the accomplishments and contributions of General Friedrich Wilhelm von Steuben and the countless German-Americans that have followed him.

 General Friedrich Wilhelm von Steuben was responsible for the training of the Continental Army at Valley Forge.
 This greatly aided the American Colonies to win the Revolutionary War.
 Baron von Steuben's Revolutionary War Drill Manual is still the basis of today's United States Military's training.